simplepie/simplepie-ng/README.md

 ## What is SimplePie NG, _really?_

-_SimplePie [OG](http://www.urbandictionary.com/define.php?term=OG)_ was created for PHP 4.3 by a person who was brand-new to programming.
+**SimplePie [OG](http://www.urbandictionary.com/define.php?term=OG)** was created for PHP 4.3 by a person who was brand-new to programming.
 That was me.
 About 6 months into the project, I started receiving a _tremendous_ amount of help from a teenage Scot who had nothing better to do — thanks Geoffrey!

 Over the years I've tried to start this project by forking SimplePie and stripping out as much legacy code as possible.
 Those efforts never made it very far.
 The original codebase grew rapidly and organically over the first 5 years (before I got burned-out and retired from SimplePie development), is extremely complex, not tested or documented nearly well enough, and has been kept alive since 2010 by way of Frankenstein-like patchwork.
-As PHP and its community have matured over the years, and I started to experiment with new approaches to handling such a complex set of tasks as SimplePie performs.
+As PHP and its community have matured over the years, I've started to experiment with new approaches to handling such a complex set of tasks as SimplePie performs.

-_SimplePie NG_ is a from-scratch rewrite of SimplePie.
+**SimplePie NG** is a from-scratch rewrite of SimplePie for PHP 7.1.
 It starts with a completely different kind of thinking, and more than a decade more experience in software engineering and open-source.
 It is written with a view of PHP from 2017 and beyond, and is being built in such a way that greater community involvement should be far easier from much earlier in the project's life.

 ## Features (planned)